HusnainRazaGhaffar/certified-kubernetes-administrator-course/docs/03-Scheduling/09-Node-Affinity.md

 ## Node Affinity Types
 - Available
-  - requiredDuringSchedulingIgnoredDuringExecution
+  - requiredDuringSchedulingIgnoredDuringExecution - During Scheduling the pod Affinity match is required but after the pod starts it doesn’t matter
-  - preferredDuringSchedulingIgnoredDuringExecution
+  - preferredDuringSchedulingIgnoredDuringExecution - During Scheduling the pod Affinity match is preferred if it doesn’t match it can be ignored but after the pod starts it doesn’t matter
 - Planned
-  - requiredDuringSchedulingRequiredDuringExecution
+  - requiredDuringSchedulingRequiredDuringExecution - During Scheduling the pod Affinity match is required and after the pod starts it is also required
-  - preferredDuringSchedulingRequiredDuringExecution
+  - preferredDuringSchedulingRequiredDuringExecution - During Scheduling the pod Affinity match is preferred if it doesn’t match it can be ignored but after the pod starts it is required

   ![nat](../../images/nat.PNG)